 Patients that are interested in having a hair transplant have many questions ranging from what is FUE (follicular unit extraction), how is the procedure performed and how long do the final results last.
-We have compiled a list of frequently asked FUE questions in the hopes of further clarifying the procedure.
+We have compiled a FUE hair transplant FAQ in the hopes of further clarifying the procedure.

 How does FUE work?